mauvilsa/nw-page-editor/README.md

 The edition is done interactively and visually on top of images of scanned documents.
-The format used for storing the ground truth information is based on the [Page XML schema](http://www.primaresearch.org/tools/PAGELibraries), but with a few minor extensions.
-It uses the NW.js framework which makes the application cross-platform, thus it can be used in the most popular operating
-systems: Windows, Mac and Linux.
+The format used for storing the ground truth information is based on the [Page XML schema](http://www.primaresearch.org/tools/PAGELibraries), but with a few minor [extensions](https://github.com/mauvilsa/pageformat).
+It uses the NW.js framework which makes the application cross-platform, thus it can be used in the most popular operating systems: Windows, Mac and Linux.

 # Installation

+Linux/Mac:

 1. Download the NW.js package appropriate for your platform from http://nwjs.io/downloads.
 Extract it to a location where you store